How you cope with your stress determines how much it affects your health.

 Does your weight fluctuate when you feel most stressed?
 A healthy diet can help keep your weight within a healthy range and reduce your risk of chronic diseases by ensuring your body has all the vitamins and nutrients needed to support healthy bodily functions.
 Exercise and vitamins can’t compensate for a bad diet.

 When you’re feeling stressed, some of your vital signs are probably out of your normal range.
 Consuming too much caffeine can make it worse.
 According to the Mayo Clinic consuming more than 500-600 mg of caffeine a day, which is about 4 cups of brewed coffee, may lead to insomnia, nervousness, restlessness, irritability, upset stomach, increased heartbeat and even muscle tremors.

 Meditation decreases hormones such as cortisol and adrenaline which are released during the “fight or flight” or stress response.
-If seated meditation isn’t your thing, Qigong, Tai Chi and Yoga are also forms of meditation.
+If seated meditation isn’t your thing, Qigong, Pilates, Tai Chi and Yoga are also forms of meditation.

 Meditation can help you: